Scuba Diving and Snorkeling in the Maldives: Best Dive Sites & Costs (2026)

 - Families will find Anantara Dhigu Maldives Resort to be perfect because the resort provides dive courses for beginners, together with snorkelling tours.

-- As an environment-focused resort, Soneva Fushi offers ideal underwater exploration through night diving and daily snorkelling tours to its guests.
+- As an environment-focused resort, Soneva Fushi is known for sustainability-focused programmes and offers diving and snorkelling excursions, plus specialised marine education activities.

 The couples and honeymooners who pick Coco Bodu Hithi will enjoy relaxation together with underwater exploration.